mix256/ttsnts-deliverables/readme.md

 **Disclaimer** \
 I will not be liable for any loss or damage made to anything related to this.
-When everything works as expected, this is an easy thing to do.
-But things like this seldom work the way you expect them to.
+When everything works as expected, this is an easy thing to do. \
 If you're using another model of the Raspberry Pi, please make sure to double check the pin out for it, so the connections match their functions.
-Raspberry Pi 2,3 and 4 should have the same pin outs.
+Raspberry Pi 2,3 and 4 should have the same pin out.

 **Upgrading ROM**
-1. Remove the ROM board.
+1. Remove the ROM board from the main Twin Tiger Shark PCB. \
+   The ROM board contains two ROM ICs.
+One for the Code and one for the Audio.
+They both need to be programmed with the proper binary.

-2. Attach wires between the ROM board and the Raspberry Pi as shown in the images at the bottom of this readme.
+2. Attach wires between the ROM board and the Raspberry Pi as shown in the images at the bottom of this readme. \
+   There are two connectors on the ROM board.
+One goes to the Code ROM and the other to the Audio ROM. \
+   The connection images shows how it looks when the Code ROM connector has been wired. \
+   When programming the Audio ROM, just move the wires to the Audio connector. \
+   That connector has the same pin out as the Code ROM Connector.

 3. Start and login to your Raspberry Pi